 I'm not happy where I am living, can I move out?

 Below is a brief outline of the steps you may be able to take if you wish to try to leave your tenancy early.
-For more detailed information, please view our guide on Leaving Your Tenancy.
+For more detailed information, please view our guide on leaving your tenancy, above.

 - Negotiate with your landlord